dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 	let lazy password be VALID_PASSWORD
 	let lazy email be VALID_MAIL

-	let act be
+	let testPurpose be
-	"submit(:protocol)"{
+	"check data processing"{
 		let arrange#2 be "enter mail address(:email)"
 		let arrange#3 be "enter password(:password)"
+		let act be "submit(:protocol)"
 		let assert be "checkPage(:pageAfterSubmit)"

 		let protocol be HTTP{
-			let [R1] be "logging in with protocol HTTP not allowed" },
+			let [R2] be "logging in with protocol HTTP not allowed" },
 		HTTPS {
 			let email be VALID_MAIL { let password be VALID_PASSWORD, INVALID_PASSWORD, NOT_ENTERED_PASSWORD},